knoveleng/mod/README.md

 # Mixture of Distribution (MoD)

-This repository contains the codebase for the paper: **MoD: A Distribution-Based Approach for Merging Large Language Models**.
+This repository contains the codebase for the paper [MoD: A Distribution-Based Approach for Merging Large Language Models](https://arxiv.org/abs/2411.00406).

 ![MoD Pipeline](assets/pipeline.png)